forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Zadorozhnii, Oleksandr (2016) "Political Prosecutions in Ukraine: The Case of Yulia Tymoshenko," Hofstra Law Review: Vol. 45 : Iss.
 2 , Article 8., <http://scholarlycommons.law.hofstra.edu/hlr/vol45/iss2/8>

 > describes the handling of the Yanukovych government of political competitors/opponents and sheds light on the 2014 Revolution from this perspective:
-> * """The Revolution of Dignity was preceded by the events of 2010 to 2013 (the presidency of Viktor Yanukovych).2 The illegality of authorities' actions during this period could be qualified as a threat to the rule of law in Ukraine.""" from I. INTRODUCTION. // i.e. a fair and equal legal system could be seen in danger
+> * """The Revolution of Dignity was preceded by the events of 2010 to 2013 (the presidency of Viktor Yanukovych).2 The illegality of authorities' actions during this period could be qualified as a threat to the rule of law in Ukraine.""" from I. INTRODUCTION.
 > * """Illegal arrests of activists with opposing views became one of the causes of the Revolution of Dignity.
 Moreover, the release of all political prisoners, including Tymoshenko, was one of the requirements of Maidan.
 Thus, the imprisonment of Tymoshenko proves that political persecutions are not only contrary to both national and international law; they can also provoke the protests of people.
 And, accordingly, such persecutions not only fail to achieve their goal to protect the regime but may have the opposite effect.""" from VII.
 CONCLUSION.